AP Exclusive: NC election fraud probed long before 2018 race

 Investigators are now probing whether Dowless ran a sophisticated operation over multiple election cycles to collect absentee ballots from voters, potentially altering the selections or not turning them in to be counted.
 Under state law, it is illegal for anyone other than a voter or their immediate family to handle an absentee ballot before it is sealed and mailed.

-Also at issue is whether Dowless was working part of a larger local political machine, including whether he could have had improper help from current or former Bladen County officials.
-In recent weeks, two Bladen elections officials either resigned or retired shortly after interviews with state investigators.
+Also at issue is whether Dowless was working as part of a larger local political machine, including whether he could have had improper help from current or former Bladen County officials.

 The state Board of Elections refused to certify the results of the Nov.
 6 vote where Republican Mark Harris leads Democrat Dan McCready by 905 votes, according to unofficial results.
 State investigators are also probing Dowless’ work for Harris for the May 2018 Republican primary, in which he narrowly defeated incumbent U.S. Rep. Robert Pittenger.